Whore (1991 film)

-Whore is a 1991 American drama film directed by Ken Russell and starring Theresa Russell (no relation to Ken).
+Whore is a 1991 American satirical drama film directed by Ken Russell and starring Theresa Russell.
 It follows the life of a jaded street prostitute in Los Angeles.
-Antonio Fargas, Jack Nance, Danny Trejo, and Ginger Lynn Allen appear in supporting roles.
-The screenplay by Russell and Deborah Dalton is based on David Hines' monologue play, Bondage.
-Throughout the film, the lead character often breaks the fourth wall, addressing the audience with monologues consisting of her observations and reflections on her career as a prostitute.
+Benjamin Mouton, Antonio Fargas, Jack Nance, Danny Trejo, and Ginger Lynn Allen appear in supporting roles.
+The screenplay by Russell and Deborah Dalton is based on David Hines's monologue play, Bondage.
+The film is partly presented in a pseudo-documentary format, with the lead character often breaking the fourth wall and addressing the audience with monologues consisting of her observations and reflections on her career as a prostitute.

+While the source play, Bondage, was set in London, Ken Russell was unable to find funding for the film in Britain due to its frank language and sexual content, leading him to instead make the film in the United States and change its setting to Los Angeles.
+The film was shot in a fortnight in downtown Los Angeles in September 1990.

-The film was released in the United Kingdom on June 21, 1991, and in the United States on October 21, 1991 by Trimark Pictures.
+Whore premiered at the Sundance Film Festival in January 1991, followed by theatrical releases in the United Kingdom and the United States in June 1991 and October 1991, respectively.
 While not a financial success, grossing a little over $1 million, the film did attract some positive notices from critics, particularly for Theresa Russell's performance.
 The film was given an NC-17 rating in the United States, and was banned in Ireland due to its depiction of sexuality and violence.
-The film generated the unrelated sequel Whore II in 1994.